Executive Chairman & Chief Executive Officer

 Since joining BlackBerry in 2009 Neelam has held various positions, based out of the company’s United Kingdom, New York and California offices.
 Her responsibilities have included Brand Management, Brand Messaging, Marketing Operations, Go-To-Market for the Curve and Porsche Design products and Corporate Strategic Initiatives.

 Neelam holds a bachelor’s degree, with honors, in Business Management, from the University of Leicester and an Executive Certification in Financial Analysis from the University of California at Berkeley’s Haas School of Business.

-As Senior Vice President and Co-Head of BlackBerry Technology Solutions (BTS), John Wall is responsible for the planning, design, and development of QNX Software Systems (embedded software), Certicom (cryptography applications), Paratek (RF antenna tuning) and Jarvis (Static Application Security Testing) products and the direction of its engineering services programs.
+As Senior Vice President and Co-Head of BlackBerry Technology Solutions (BTS), John Wall is responsible for the planning, design, and development of QNX Software Systems (embedded software), Certicom (cryptography applications) and Paratek (RF antenna tuning) products and the direction of its engineering services programs.

 John has been an integral member of the BlackBerry QNX team since 1993.
 He has held a variety of roles within the organization, including vice president of engineering and services.
 He holds a Bachelor’s of Engineering, in Electrical and Electronics Engineering from Carleton University in Ottawa.

 Chief Information Officer & Chief Information Security Officer